You are here

-Today, Teer is Duke Engineering's administrative headquarters, housing the offices of the Vinik Dean of Engineering, Undergraduate Student Services Center, Graduate Central Services Center (in the Vesic Student Learning Center) and Pratt IT Help Desk.
+It house offices of the Vinik Dean of Engineering, Undergraduate Student Services Center, Graduate Central Services Center (in the Vesic Student Learning Center) and Pratt IT Help Desk.
 Building features include a student lounge, two large lecture halls, a 50-seat classroom and teaching laboratories.

 The building's name honors builder and philanthropist Nello Leguy Teer.

 Interdisciplinary in form and function, the building is strategically sited off Research Drive at the nexus of Duke's schools of Medicine and Engineering and Trinity College of Arts & Sciences.